Curia: Other curiae

 The concept of the curia as a governing body, or the court where such a body met, carried on into medieval times, both as a secular institution, and in the church.

-Medieval Curiae
+Medieval curiae

 In medieval times, a king's court was frequently known as the curia regis, consisting of the king's chief magnates and councilors.
 In England, the curia regis gradually developed into Parliament.
 In France, the curia regis or Conseil du Roi developed in the twelfth century, with the term gradually becoming applied to a judicial body, and falling out of use by the fourteenth century.

 Roman Catholic Church

 In the Roman Catholic Church, the administrative body of the Holy See is known as the Roman Curia.
 It is through this Curia that the Roman Pontiff conducts the business of the Church as a whole.

+Among older religious orders, the governing council of the Superior General or Regional Superior and his or her assistants is referred to their Curia.

 Modern usage

 The Court of Justice of the European Union uses "CURIA" (in roman script) in its official emblem.

 The term curia may refer to separate electoral colleges in a system of reserved political positions (reserved seats), e.g. during the British mandate of Palestine at the third election (1931) of the Asefat HaNivharim there were three curiae, for the Ashkenazi Jews, the Sephardi Jews and for the Yemeni Jews.

 In the United States Supreme Court an interested third party to a case may file a brief as an amicus curiae.

 Under the Fundamental Law adopted in 2011, Hungary's supreme court is called the Curia.

 The Federal Palace of Switzerland, the seat of the Swiss Confederation, bears the inscription Curia Confœderationis Helveticæ.